 Nearly half of its 137 skiable acres and 33 trails are blue, with the rest split between green and black slopes.
 There are three terrain parks of varying abilities for learning and practicing freestyle elements.
 The resort has a 700-foot vertical drop and its summit is located at an elevation of 3,115 feet.

-Finding an excellent skiing experience within a few hours’ drive of Charleston isn’t difficult.
+Finding excellent places to ski and snowboard within a few hours’ drive of Charleston is easy.
+It’s located in the “Mountain State” after all.
 Some of the biggest ski areas, with their heavy snowfall and high vertical drops, can easily be experienced during a day trip.
-Visitors can extend their time at these resorts with other activities like snow tubing, snowshoeing, ice skating, and year-round experiences that go beyond downhill.
+Visitors can sometimes extend their time at these resorts with other activities like snow tubing, snowshoeing, and ice skating.